Velvet season: Origins of term

-Literary References
+In literature

-Well-known Russian author Alexander Kuprin, described Velvet season in his 1914 short story "The Wine Barrel" (Винная Бочка):These are golden days for Yalta, and, perhaps, for the entire Crimean coast.
+The well-known Russian author Alexander Kuprin, described Velvet season in his 1914 short story "The Wine Barrel" (Винная Бочка):These are golden days for Yalta, and, perhaps, for the entire Crimean coast.
 It lasts no more than a month and usually coincides with the last week of Lent, Easter and St. Thomas Sunday.
 Some people come in order to get rid of the sad need to make visits; others — as newlyweds making a wedding trip; and still others — the majority of them — because it is fashionable that at this time everything noble and rich is going to Yalta, that you can flash toilets and beauty, make profitable acquaintances.
 Of course, no one notices nature.
 And I must say that it is at this early spring time that Crimea, all in a pink and white frame of blooming apple trees, almonds, pears, peaches and apricots, not yet dusty, not fetid, refreshed by the magical sea air, is truly beautiful.